Updated February, 2023

-Note 1: Kabukichō 歌舞伎町 (map) is the most well-known red-light district in Tokyo.
+Note 1: Kabukichō 歌舞伎町 (map) is the most well-known red-light district in Tokyo, though it seems to be undergoing some gentrification, most conspicuously with the Toho Cinemas Shinjuku entertainment complex.
 I’ve also seen prostitution in Gotanda 五反田.
 My most memorable encounter was at 5 a.m. after leaving Womb, the famous Shibuya dance club.
 On the walk down the hill to Shibuya station I passed dozens of prostitutes, even as the sky was beginning to brighten.
 The women seemed more motivated to make a sale than usual, in some cases advertising “se-xu” instead of ma-sāji.

 Note 3: Nightless City, page 9: “Owing to the number of rushes which had grown thereabout the place was re-named Yoshiwara (Rush-moor) but this was afterwards changed to Yoshi-wara (Moor of Good luck) in order to give the locality an auspicious name.